ACTIONABILITY KNOWLEDGE REPOSITORY ACTIONABILITY CURATION INTERFACE

 Prevalence of the Genetic Condition

-The prevalence of severe forms (perinatal and infantile) of hypophosphatasia (HP) has been estimated to be between 1:300,000 to 1:100,000.
+Prevalence of the severe forms (perinatal and infantile) of hypophosphatasia (HP) have been estimated to be between 1:300,000 to 1:100,000.
 For mild forms (prenatal benign, childhood, adult, and odonto-HP), the prevalence is expected to be around 1:6300.

 Clinical Features